A Parameter-free Adaptive Resonance Theory-based Topological Clustering Algorithm Capable of Continual Learning

 \subsection{Estimation of Diversity of Nodes}

-In CAE, a similarity threshold is defined by a pairwise similarity among nodes (i.e., $\mathcal{Y}$) (see Section \ref{sec:calSimilarity} for details).
-Thus, the diversity of nodes for calculating the similarity threshold is important to obtain an appropriate threshold value, which leads to good clustering performance.
+In CAE, a similarity threshold is defined by pairwise similarities among nodes (i.e., $\mathcal{Y}$) (see Section \ref{sec:calSimilarity} for details).
+Therefore, the diversity of nodes for calculating the similarity threshold is important to obtain an appropriate threshold value, which leads to good clustering performance.

-The diversity $D$ of the node set $\mathcal{Y}$ is estimated by a DPP-based criterion \cite{kulesza12,holder20} incorporating CIM as follows:
+The diversity $D$ of the active node set $\mathcal{A}$ is estimated by a DPP-based criterion \cite{kulesza12,holder20} incorporating CIM as follows:

 where